CNCG-Dehradun/certificates/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# CNCG-Dehradun Certificates

+It is a repository of CNCG-Dehradun designed to generate and manage certificates efficiently.

 ## Getting Started

-First, run the development server:
+To start the development server, run:

 ```bash
 npm run dev